antonfirsov/docs/2020/11-Nov/dotnet-qa/dotnet-qa.md

 desired_publication_date: '2020-11-24'
 ---

 Have you ever been working on some code and ran into an issue and needed to ask someone for help?
-Maybe you are looking for assistanct on how to start your next app or perhaps you are seeking some architecture guidance?
-What is there was one place where you could go to get your technical questions answered by experts from Microsoft and the community?
-Well there is with the launch of [Microsoft Q&A for .NET](https://docs.microsoft.com/answers/products/dotnet?WT.mc_id=friends-0000-jamont)!
+Maybe you are looking for assistance on how to start your next app or perhaps you are seeking some architecture guidance?
+What if there were one place where you could go to get your technical questions answered by experts from Microsoft and the community?
+Well there is now with the launch of [Microsoft Q&A for .NET](https://docs.microsoft.com/answers/products/dotnet?WT.mc_id=friends-0000-jamont)!

 ![Microsoft Q&A home page for .NET](QA.PNG)

-Microsoft Q&A is the home for technical questions and answers at Microsoft.
+Microsoft Q&A is the home for technical questions and answers about products from Microsoft.
 If you are looking for help on [any Microsoft product](https://docs.microsoft.com/answers/products/?WT.mc_id=friends-0000-jamont) you are sure to find it on Microsoft Q&A. Join the community of growing experts who are here to help developers get the help and answers they need on their projects.
-When you head to Microsoft Q&A for .NET you will find a wide range of .NET topics including runtime, app & web development, langauges, data, and more.
-Pick one that you need help with or are interested in helping out on and browse questions from the community.
+When you head to Microsoft Q&A for .NET you will find a wide range of .NET topics including runtime, app & web development, languages, data, and more.
+Browse questions from the community, ask your own, and help out others!

 ![Microsoft Q&A page for Blazor with a few questions, follow button, and ability to ask a question](QA2.PNG)

 Ask a question, follow the topic, or pick out a question that you know the answer to.
-Your Microsoft Q&A profile is linked to your [Microsoft Learn](https://docs.microsoft.com/learn/dotnet/?WT.mc_id=friends-0000-jamont) and you can get gain reputation points by being active.
+Your Microsoft Q&A profile is linked to your [Microsoft Learn](https://docs.microsoft.com/learn/dotnet/?WT.mc_id=friends-0000-jamont) account and you can get gain reputation points by being active.

 ![Reputation pionts on your account page](REP.PNG)